Bang Bang Sauce

 What is Bang Bang Sauce?

-In its most basic form, the Bang Bang Sauce used to coat the fried shrimp is made from mayonnaise, Thai Sweet Chili Sauce, and sriracha sauce.
+Bang Bang shrimp originated at the Bonefish Grill restaurant chain.
+The dish consists of crispy fried shrimp tossed in a creamy sauce with the perfect blend of sweet heat: Bang Bang sauce!
+In its most basic form, Bang Bang sauce is a spin on spicy mayo, consisting of mayonnaise, Thai Sweet Chili Sauce, and sriracha hot sauce.
 This combination makes it creamy and sweet with a nice kick of spice.

 An onion ring being dunked into a small bowl of dipping sauce.

-• Plain Greek Yogurt.
-Depending on your preference, nonfat, lowfat, or whole milk yogurt all work.
+• Plain Greek Yogurt – Depending on your preference, you can use nonfat, low-fat, or whole milk yogurt.

-• Mayonnaise.
-Just a little gives it that richness even if you use lighter yogurt.
+• Mayonnaise – Mayo gives this sauce richness, even if you pair it with a lighter yogurt.
 Feel free to substitute with more yogurt if you prefer.

-• Rice Vinegar.
-Most are, but sometimes seasoned rice vinegar can have hidden gluten.
-So be sure to check this.
+• Rice Vinegar – Sometimes seasoned rice vinegar can have hidden gluten.
+So be sure to check this if you’re gluten-free.

 Bowls of bang bang sauce ingredients on a marble tabletop.